w4111/hw1-s19/README.md

     identify a course.
 However, course number uniquely identifies courses *within a department*.

 * Finally, we need to note which professors teach each course.
-Note that a course can be taught by more than one professor (that is, Professors Wu and Gravano both teach Introduction to Databases).
+Note that a course can be taught by more than one professor (that is, Professors Wu and Gravano both teach Introduction to Databases), and instructors can teach multiple courses.

 * Assume that for a course to be offered, it has at least one student enrolled and has a professor.

 * Finally, assume that a student can take courses “owned” by departments with which the student is not affiliated.
 And a student should be enrolled in at least one course.

+* State any other assumptions you make.

 **Your Task**: Render the university database in the version of the E/R model that we studied in class, with exactly the constraints and requirements